qBioTurin/SIR/ReadME.md

 ### Model generation

 The first step is the model construction.
-Starting with the GreatSPN editor tool, a Java Graphic User Interface (GUI) based on Java Swing Class , it is possible to draw the model using the PN formalism and its generalizations.
+Starting with the GreatSPN editor tool it is possible to draw the model using the PN formalism and its generalizations.
+We recall that the Petri Nets are bipartite graphs in which we have two type of nodes, places and transitions.
+Graphically, places are represented as circles and those are the variables of our systems.
+On the other hand, transitions are depicted as rectangles and are the possible events happening in the system.
+Variables and events (i.e., places and transitions) are connected through arcs, showing what variable(s) is (are) affected by a specific event.
+For more details we refer to (Marsan et al. 1995).

 Therefore, as represented in figure , we add one place for each variable of the system (i.e., S, I, and R represent the susceptible, infected,